Homeschooling is no longer only kids in the home being taught by their mom or dad.

 Most colleges, however, still need homeschoolers to take entrance exams such as the SAT or ACT, even though some are correcting their admissions policies to be more homeschool-friendly.

-The households include children who went to traditional schools prior to turning to homeschool and others who have never stepped foot in a classroom.
+The households include children who went to traditional schools prior to turning to homeschooling and others who have never stepped foot in a classroom.
 While some take part in local homeschooling groups, A few of the children guide their own curriculum.

 It’s all a part of what Beckett’s mother, Anne Dillon, predicts the family’s “eclectic” version of homeschooling.